opral/monorepo/packages/ide-extension/MARKETPLACE.md

 ### 2. Decide on a **syntax matcher**

 You should continue with **installing a syntax matcher**.
-There are multiple syntax matcher available like:
+There are multiple syntax matcher's available:

 - m function matcher: https://inlang.com/m/632iow21/plugin-inlang-mFunctionMatcher
 - t function matcher: https://inlang.com/m/698iow33/plugin-inlang-tFunctionMatcher